 What is common in a relationship that spans the countryside of Bengal to the streets of Houston?
 What makes or breaks a human relationship, no matter where?

 I think respect has to be at the heart of a good relationship, no matter where you are in the world.
-Respect, trust and forgiveness – that’s the Holy Trinity of a relationship, according to my understanding of life.
+Respect in relationships is foremost, there is no question about it.
+Respect and trust in marriage are fundamental.
+Also forgiveness.
+These three are the the Holy Trinity of a relationship, according to my understanding of life.

 The need for these things don’t change, no matter how long you have been in the relationship.